syncfusion-content/angular-docs/angular/Listview/getting-started.md

 # Getting Started

-The Angular2 ListView control allows you to select an item from a list-like interface and provides the infrastructure to display a set of data items in different layouts or views.
+The Angular ListView control allows you to select an item from a list-like interface and provides the infrastructure to display a set of data items in different layouts or views.
 Lists display data, data navigation, result lists, and data entry.

-This section explains briefly about how to create a web ListView in your application with Angular2 by step-by-step instructions
+This section explains briefly about how to create a web ListView in your application with Angular by step-by-step instructions

-## Create an ListView widget in Angular2
+## Create an ListView widget in Angular

 Create a new HTML file and include the below code: